 Master the Multiple Mini Interview

 The Multiple Mini Interview (MMI) is an interview style used by certain university programs as part of their admissions process.
-We assist applicants with interview preparation (both Multiple Mini Interview and Panel interview formats).
+We assist applicants with MMI interview preparation.
 For more information, please visit Astroff, leaders in MMI preparation.